DHL GoGreen Plus: Sustainable Express Delivery

 Picture of a DHL express carrier.

-This is the first time that global express carriers have offered this service.
+This is the first time that global express carriers have offered this emission reduction service.
 It will be introduced first in the UK, then in Italy, Denmark, Sweden, Canada, Australia, South Africa, and the United Arab Emirates.

-In the next few months, GoGreen Plus will be made accessible to all DHL Express customers worldwide.
+In the next few months, GoGreen Plus will be made accessible to all DHL Express customers globally.
 Customers will be provided with the opportunity to customise their CO2e reduction goals and the volume of SAF they wish to use.

-The launch of the new GoGreen Plus service is a result of DHL's recent partnerships with bp and Neste to supply SAF to DHL Express hubs worldwide.
+The launch of the new GoGreen DHL Express service is a result of DHL's recent partnerships with bp and Neste to supply SAF to DHL Express hubs worldwide.
 The renewable component of this groundbreaking fuel is derived from waste oils.
 By using SAF sourced from wastes and residues, greenhouse gas emissions can be reduced by up to 80% over its lifespan compared to the traditional jet fuel it replaces.

 John Pearson, CEO DHL Express, says: “We know our customers are committed to reducing their environmental impact so we must be giving them the means to do so.
-I'm happy that our investment in SAF can now be fully used by customers to help them cut their shipments' pollution.
+I'm happy that our investment in sustainable aviation fuels can now be fully used by customers to help them cut their shipments' pollution.
 SAF is currently the primary route to reducing carbon emissions in aviation, so this is the most effective way to help our customers make their own supply chains more sustainable.”

 For more company-related news